sethvargo/vault-demo/README.md

 vault server -dev
 ```

-Open a new tab or background the process.
+Open a new terminal tab/session or background the process.

 ## Authentication